Dragon Quest Monsters: Games

 Dragon Quest Monsters: Caravan Heart is the third game in the series, released in Japan in 2003 for the Game Boy Advance.
-Developed by TOSE, the game was the last Dragon Quest game Enix published before merging with Square.
+Developed by Tose, the game was the last Dragon Quest game Enix published before merging with Square.
 It features Keifer, a prince from Dragon Warrior VII.

 Dragon Quest Monsters: Joker, for the Nintendo DS, was released in Japan in 2006 and was the first in the series to feature 3D graphics.
-It was brought to North America the next year, and in 2008, was released in the PAL region, making it the second game in the series to do so.
+It was brought to North America the next year, and was released in Europe (as well as Australia) in 2008, making it the second game in the series to do so.
 Initially revealed through the publication Shonen Jump, the game is set around a tournament referred to as the Joker GP.
 It also features Wi-Fi multiplayer play through the Nintendo Wi-Fi Connection service and full 3D movement and battles.
 Unlike the other games in the series, this game has no random battles.
 Dragon Quest Monsters: Joker 2 was released in Japan on April 28, 2010, and in the United States on September 19, 2011, as revealed at E3 2011.
 Dragon Quest Monsters: Joker 3 was only released in Japan on March 24, 2016.

-Two cell phone games, Dragon Quest Monsters: Wanted! and Dragon Quest Monsters: Super Light were released in Japan.
+Two cell phone games, Dragon Quest Monsters: Wanted! and Dragon Quest Monsters: Super Light, were released in Japan.

-On December 1, 2023, The Dark Prince was released for the Nintendo Switch.
+On December 1, 2023, Dragon Quest Monsters: The Dark Prince was released for the Nintendo Switch.
 Tose returned to develop the game.
+On May 27, 2026, Dragon Quest Monsters: The Withered World was announced to celebrate the 40th anniversary of the Dragon Quest, featuring Nera and Bianca from Dragon Quest V, with releases for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Xbox Series X/S and Microsoft Windows, a first for the series.